 If you are in the process of moving an existing .NET application to Azure, it’s likely you’ll have to migrate an existing, on-prem SQL database as well.
 There are a few different ways you can go about this, so let’s go through them.

 If you weren’t aware, Visual Studio subscribers have free monthly Azure credits, that are ideal for experimenting with and learning about Azure services.
 When you activate this benefit, it creates a separate Azure subscription with a monthly credit balance that renews each month while you remain an active Visual Studio subscriber.
+If the cre

 Some people say ‘friends don’t let friends right click publish’ but is that true?
 If they mean that there are great benefits to setting up a CI/CD workflow, that’s true and we will talk more about these benefits in just a minute.
+First, let’s remind ourselves that the goal isn’t always coming up with the best long-term solution.

 Use Application Insights to diagnose performance and errors in your web apps.
 Azure App Service is a great place to get started hosting and maintaining your web apps.
 You don’t have to enable App Insights upfront; the option is always there to be turned on when and as needed without re-deployment.